mikkoim/aquamonitor/README.md

 The codes used to produce the dataset are in a separate repository: https://github.com/mikkoim/aquamonitor-codes.
 This repository contains also vast amounts of metadata related to the dataset.

+Baseline models and predictions are in https://huggingface.co/mikkoim/aquamonitor-baselines.
+These will be made more easily available in the near future.

 This repository contains a utility library for handling AquaMonitor sequences and metadata.

 # Downloading the data